sonertari/PFFW/README.md

 - All install sets including siteXY.tgz are selected by default, so you cannot 'not' install PFFW by mistake.
 - OpenBSD installation questions are modified according to the needs of PFFW.
 For example, X11 related questions are never asked.
 - 512MB RAM and an 8GB HD should be enough.
 - If you install on an SD card, make sure it is fast enough.
+If you install on a slow disk, but you have enough RAM, you can enable memory-based file system (MFS), which is the default.
 - When you first try to log in to the WUI, ignore the certificate warning issued by your web browser and proceed to the WUI.
 - Make sure the date and time of the system is correct, otherwise after fixing the date and time of the system during normal operation, the system statistics and monitoring programs may stop updating the RRD files due to significant time difference since last update.
 So you may need to delete the statistics files and reinit the RRD files using the WUI, and restart either the statistics and monitoring programs or the system.